abhishekarya1/Hash-Define-myNotes/content/system-design/book.md

 This Primary ID will be unique across all tables in the application (and as a bonus contains the shard ID).

 [Reference](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c)

+### URL Shortener
+Specify either `301 - Moved Permanently` (subsequent requests go to new URL) or `302 - Found` (_moved temporarily_, subsequent requests go to short URL, better for analytics) along with a `location` header.
+It will redirect you to the URL specified in the location header.

+{{% notice info %}}
+It redirects directly!
+The response with the code 301 doesn't even show up in Postman.
+Eliminates the need for any redirect logic implementation.
+{{% /notice %}}

+1. Use message digest hashing algorithms like `SHA-1`, long fixed size hash but we take only a fragment of it which increases collision probability.
+2. Use `base62` encoding: encodes to `0-9a-zA-Z` (total of 62 character mappings), long variable sized output string but we encode the corresponding unique `id` instead, becomes collision-free and short.
+The only caveat is that it can be reverse engg to find next `id` (next URL) since it is an encoding (two-way).